idammi/tiktok-api/README.md

 | **Business** | 200 USD | 10 | 25,000 | ~720,000 |
 | **Custom** | custom pricing | ? | ? | ? |

-- These quota counts successful responses (with status code 200).
+- These quota counts on successful responses (with status code 200).

 ## Terms and conditions